Orson Welles: Around the World

 In the summer of 1946, Welles moved to New York to direct the Broadway musical Around the World, a stage adaptation of Jules Verne's novel Around the World in Eighty Days with a book by Welles and music by Cole Porter.
-Producer Mike Todd, who would later produce the successful 1956 film adaptation, pulled out from the lavish and expensive production, leaving Welles to support the finances.
-When Welles ran out of money he convinced Columbia Pictures president Harry Cohn to send enough money to continue the show, and in exchange Welles promised to write, produce, direct and star in a film for Cohn for no further fee.
+Producer Mike Todd, who would produce the successful 1956 film adaptation, pulled out from the lavish and expensive production, leaving Welles to support the finances.
+When Welles ran out of money he convinced Columbia Pictures president Harry Cohn to send enough to continue the show, and in exchange Welles promised to write, produce, direct and star in a film for Cohn for no further fee.
 The stage show soon failed due to poor box-office, with Welles unable to claim the losses on his taxes.
-Inspired by magician and cinema pioneer Georges Méliès, the show required fifty-five stagehands and used films to bridge scenes.
+Inspired by magician and cinema pioneer Georges Méliès, the show required 55 stagehands and used films to bridge scenes.
 Welles said it was his favorite of his stage productions.
 Regarding its extravagance, critic Robert Garland said it had "everything but the kitchen sink."
 The next night, Welles brought out a kitchen sink.

 Radio (1946)

 In 1946, Welles began two new radio series—The Mercury Summer Theatre of the Air for CBS, and Orson Welles Commentaries for ABC.
 While Mercury Summer Theatre featured half-hour adaptations of some classic Mercury radio shows from the 1930s, the first episode was a condensation of his Around the World stage play, and is the only record of Cole Porter's music for the project.
 Several original Mercury actors returned for the series, as well as Bernard Herrmann.
 Welles invested his earnings into his failing stage play.
-Commentaries was a political vehicle for him, continuing the themes from his New York Post column.
+Commentaries was a political vehicle, continuing the themes from his New York Post column.
 Again, Welles lacked a clear focus, until the NAACP brought to his attention the case of Isaac Woodard.
 Welles brought significant attention to Woodard's cause.

 The last broadcast of Orson Welles Commentaries on October 6, 1946, marked the end of Welles's own radio shows.